(1999) Piano, 10 minutes

 First performed by Yo-Yo Ma and Emanuel Ax at New England Conservatory’s Jordan Hall in Boston.

-Recorded by Tanya Prochazka and Jaques Despres on The New Goldberg Variations (Arktos).
+Recorded by Tanya Prochazka and Jaques Despres on The New Goldberg Variations (Arktos), and by David Geringas and Ian Fountain on New Goldberg Variations (Dreyer Galdo).

 Quintet for Flute, Guitar & String Trio